siskac/discordant/README.md

 The functions in the Discordant package provide a simple pipeline for moderate R users to determine differentially coexpressed pairs.
 The final output is a table of molecular feature pairs and their respective posterior probabilities.
 Functions have been written to allow flexibility for users in how they interpret results, which will be discussed further.

-The Discordant method uses C code, which has been shown to compile in Unix and Linux.
+The Discordant method uses C code, which has been shown to compile on Linux.
+The C code is not able to compile on OSX Yosemite, however testing has not expanded to other operating systems.

 ##Loading Discordant into R